Imperial College Union: Bars

-FiveSightEight and The Union Bar were both Cask Marque Accredited in 2017 however an inspection sometime in 2019 resulted in the accreditation being revoked as the standard was deemed as "no better than that of a Wetherspoons".
-At some point the Union regained its Cask Marque Accreditation however as of September 2022 it has since expired yet again.
+FiveSightEight and The Union Bar were both Cask Marque Accredited in 2017.
+As of September 2022 it has since expired.

-The Union also runs the Reynolds Bar situated in Charing Cross Hospital, largely frequented by the students of Imperial College School of Medicine.
-The bar was originally run by CXWSU for the Charing Cross and Westminster Medical School however it has since been centralised under the same Union management team as the rest of the venues.
+The Union also runs the Reynolds Bar situated in Charing Cross Hospital, largely frequented by the students of Imperial College School of Medicine, and h-bar in Sherfield Building on the South Kensington campus, primarily advertised towards the postgraduate cohort.

 The Silwood Park campus bar is operated by an external company, although students have pushed for a Union-run bar in recent years.
 The bar boasts Guinness and Stella Artois Cidre on tap and also has a small selection of bottled ales and ciders.
 Three flavors of crisps are available to feed hungry patrons.
 The bar television almost exclusively shows The Big Bang Theory, and there is a small stereo in the main room which students can hook up to their own musical collections if desired.